atlas-doc/doc/atlas-api-documentation/faqs/atlas-api-post-ticketing.md

 ![](../../.gitbook/assets/RefundFlow_6.png)

-#### Checking the Refund Statement
+#### Checking the Refund Status

-The refund statement can be checked in ATRIP from “Finance  Refunds” section.
+The refund status can be checked in ATRIP from “Finance  Refunds” section.

 ![](../../.gitbook/assets/RefundFlow_7.png)